Crabs!

 Crabs! is a 2021 American comedy horror film directed by Pierce Berolzheimer, starring Dylan Riley Snyder, Bryce Durfee, Allie Jennings, Jessica Morris, Chase Padgett and Robert Craighead.
 It is the directorial debut of Berolzheimer.

+Plot

+Following a nuclear accident, a group of horseshoe crabs is transformed into deadly creatures.
+They invade a tranquil coastal town during Prom night, and it falls to a motley crew of misfits to rescue the day.